- Academic Program Director

 |NU 686: Current and Emerging Treatments and Procedural Skills for Headache Disorders||4|

 |NU 687: Psychological Factors in Headache Medicine with an Introduction to Business Management||2|

-Two in-person weekends at Jefferson - Center City campus, in Philadelphia, PA: winter and summer.
+One in-person weekend at Jefferson - Center City campus, in Philadelphia, PA: summer.

 - Simulated physical examination techniques, clinical applications, and procedures

 - Interactive case-based learning on diagnosis of primary and secondary headache

 - Journal Club

 - Jefferson Headache Center Expert Panel: students bring complex cases